balders2/pubmed_search/README.md

 # pubmed_search
-quick script to download metadata and pdfs from a pubmed search
+quick python script to download metadata and pdfs from a pubmed search

 # requires
+python 3.7+
 pymed
 fetch_pdfs
 habanero